Healthcare-NOW/pop-donation-tracker/backend/README.md

 1. Copy the contents of `.env.shadow.dev` to a file called `.env` in the same folder.
 This file contains some default settings for environment variables.

 1. Set up development and test databases.
-Create a database called `fecwatch` and another one called `fecwatch_test`.
+Create a database called `poptracker` and another one called `poptracker_test`.
     If you're running a local Postgres server and the username is your Unix username with a blank password, you don't have to do anything else.
 Otherwise add an entry to `.env` of the form:

     ```
-    FECWATCH_DB_URI=<connection-string>
+    POPTRACKER_DB_URI=<connection-string>
     ```
     where `<connection-string>` should be in the format described [here](https://flask-sqlalchemy.palletsprojects.com/en/2.x/config/#connection-uri-format).
 The dialect is `postgresql`,
     and the driver is `psycopg2`.

 1. Run `flask db upgrade`.
-If all goes well a number of tables should be created in the `fecwatch` database.
+If all goes well a number of tables should be created in the `poptracker` database.

 1. Run the tests: `python -m pytest`.